gibbonsja/Meanderings/nial/concise.md

          0. 0.841471  0.909297
     0.14112 -0.756802 -0.958924

-A binary pervasive operation maps two array having identical structure to one with the same structure, mapping each pair of corresponding atoms by the functions behaviour on the corresponding pairs of atoms.
+A binary pervasive operator maps two array having identical structure to one with the same structure, mapping each pair of corresponding atoms by the functions behaviour on the corresponding pairs of atoms.
 The binary operators of arithmetic and logic are binary-pervasive